Snorkeling at Laughing Bird Caye National Park in the Belize Barrier Reef

 My personal favourite underwater photo from the day

-Park Ranger’s boat anchored on the beach, flat ocean water without a wave in sight
+Park Ranger’s boat anchored on the beach.
+Not a wave in sight.

-Enjoying our day on a private island, courtesy of Splash Dive Center
+A perfect day on a private island with Splash Dive Center.

-Quick Fact – in 1996 the Belize Barrier Reef Reserve System was inscribed on the World Heritage List with Laughing Bird Caye National Park designated as one of the premiere protected areas within the World Heritage Site.
+Did you know?
+In 1996, the Belize Barrier Reef Reserve System was recognized as a World Heritage Site.
+Laughing Bird Caye National Park was designated as one of the premiere protected areas within the World Heritage Site.

 love the underwater shots! so much colour.